June 18, 2019 at 10:32 pm #178978The week I am getting a ceiling hoist…

 This is proving to be a real learning experience.
 Me and my team of PAs are having to work together, head scratch and try different methods but I feel we are making progress.
 There is an awful lot to remember.
 I think it will probably take a few months before it gets established as part of the daily routine.

-The OT will return in the next week or so to watch it in action and write up a proper handling plan.
+The OT will return in the next few weeks or so to watch it in action and write up a proper handling plan.
 She has been very thorough and has liaised with all the relevant bods throughout the process.
 She had the job of submitting the application.
 It has been jointly funded by my district council (in the form of a Disabled Facilities Grant) and my housing association.July 3, 2019 at 12:33 pm #179331Reply To: The week I am getting a ceiling hoist…

 You must be logged in to reply to this topic.